lnicosia/FdF/README.md

 # Fdf

-This is my version of Fdf project from 42 (done in solo)
+This is my version of Fdf project from 42

 ## User Guide